NBISweden/aida-datahub-docs/docs/data/download-dataset.md

 Your username could for example be something like `Y4gVyiVyyiF6fug`.

 Your password is the string of random characters you got from us separately.
-You will probably need to "quote" or 'quote' it on the command line, as it very likely contains special characters.
+You will probably need to "quote" or 'quote' it on the command-line, as it very likely contains special characters.

 If you'd rather answer questions interactively, do this instead, and do what it